DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Roadmap.md

 The following is planned to be deprecated

 ### September release
-- MS has depcrecated scripting.
+- MS has deprecated scripting.
 We will therefor remove setting **Enable scripting** from **EDI shared parameters** in the September release.